 The route is now obvious for the next 250 metres.
 Shortly after a chamber with a small shaft on the left, you need to slide past an impressive stalagmitic boss.
 This marks the start of 150 metres of superbly decorated passage spoilt only by the dullness of the formations.
 It is the sort of passage which previous generations would have called a "gallery" The height varies, from romping height, to flat-out slaloming through miniature columns.

 All good things come to an end, and all too soon you are in a chamber with an obvious rock fall.
 This is East Hade.
 Regrettably, the way on is down a hole on the left into a flat-out crawl half-filled with water.
 Happily, it isn't as bad as it looks, and it doesn't last long.
-The constricted passage soon widens out, and emerges into a large chamber with another rock fall.
+The constricted passage soon widens out, and emerges into a large chamber, J.J.
+Cavern, with another rock fall.
 This time, the way on is over the boulders, keeping to the right.
-The passage at the top descends drops back down, and after 50 metres a large chamber is entered through a bedding, with a calcite slope and passage on the left.
+The passage at the top descends drops back down, and after 50 metres a large chamber is entered through a bedding and a calcite slope, with a passage ascending on the left.
 This is Judson Cavern, and our way is to the right past a large fallen stal.
 We then pass through a section of passage which has had a channel dug through the fill by the miners.

 This section finishes where the main passage is obviously choked with boulders and calcite.
 Close to this is a metre-deep drop under the left hand wall, into a mine level.
 We need to follow this for the next 50 metres or so - but with great care as there are two or three places where it passes through unstable sections.
 It is worth climbing out of the level at the first rock fall into a massive well-decorated chamber, New Cavern.